Arjun-G-Ravi/Sales_chatbot/TO DO.md

 - Manage API key safely
 - make a UI (?)
 - what if the spread sheet is in .xlsx or other format or link
+- email things
+- get info on the spreadsheet, and give it as input to the prompt
 -